 Prior to joining the faculty at Cleveland-Marshall, Professor Lewis was an associate professor at the University of Detroit Mercy School of Law, a visiting professor at the University of Pittsburgh School of Law, a summer visiting professor at Seattle University School of Law and a legal writing instructor at Hamline University School of Law.
 Professor Lewis has also taught in the American Bar Association CLEO Summer Institute.

 Professor Lewis writes in the areas of bioethics, environmental, family and inheritance law.
-Professor Lewis has published in the George Mason Law Review, the Cardozo Law Review and the St. John's Law Review.
+Professor Lewis has published articles in several prominent law reviews.
 In July 2012, New York University Press published Professor Lewis' book entitled Papa's Baby: Paternity and Artificial Insemination.
 Professor Lewis' next book entitled Arrogance, Avarice and Anguish: Addressing the Ethical and Legal Consequences of Posthumous Reproduction will be published by Routledge Press.
 Her article on human oocyte cryopreservation was published by the Tennessee Law Review in the Winter of 2016.
 Professor Lewis' article on physician-assisted suicide will be published by the Arkansas Law Review in 2017.